albmarino/Meta-analysis_scripts/README.md

 # Meta-analysis scripts
-Commands and scripts for code reproducibility
+Commands and scripts for analysis reproducibility

 # TO DO: